creditkarma/thrift-server/packages/dynamic-config/README.md

 ### Default Configuration

 The default config for your app is loaded from the `config/default.json` file.
 The default configuration is required.
 The default configuration is the contract between you and your application.

+#### Config Schema

-At runtime a schema is built from this default config file and warnings are logged if the schema is broken.
-You can only use keys that you define in your default config.
-You can override these values in a variety of ways, but they must follow the schema set by your default configuration file.
+At runtime a schema (a subset of [JSON Schema](http://json-schema.org/)) is built from this default config file.
+You can only use keys that you define in your default config and they must have the same shape.
+Config values should be predictable.
+If the form of your config is mutable this is very likely the source (or result of) a bug.

+#### Local Overrides

+You can override these values from the default config in a variety of ways, but they must follow the schema set by your default configuration file.
 Overwriting the default values is done by adding additional files corresponding to the value of `NODE_ENV`.
 For example if `NODE_ENV = 'development'` then the default configuration will be merged with a file named `config/development.json`.
 Using this you could have different configuration files for `NODE_ENV = 'test'` or `NODE_ENV = 'production'`.

 ### Configuration Path